RLBot/core/README.md

 # About

-The Core Project builds a RLBot.exe binary that allows custom bots and scripts to interface with Rocket League.
+The Core Project builds a RLBotServer.exe binary that allows custom bots and scripts to interface with Rocket League.

 This is a rewrite a C++ version that had lived at